automation-tasks-rs/cargo_auto_lib/doc_comments/auto_playground_run_code.md

 <!-- markdownlint-disable MD041 -->
 [//]: # (auto_md_to_doc_comments segment start A)

-Include the link to run code in Rust playground
+Include the link to run code in Rust playground.

 The function searches in all markdown files for markers like this: